zmahfuz0613/Active-record/instructions.md

 end
 ```

-Let's add our controller: `rails g controller teachers`.
+Let's add our controller: `rails g controller courses`.

 This time our controller is a little different because of the nesting.

-Because of how routes `resources` work, we will get a `teacher_id` as a param.
+Because of how nested routes work, we will get a `teacher_id` as a param for `courses`.

 Let's do a `rails routes` to visualize this.